 The Cabin in the woods (2012)

-Saying almost anything about The Cabin in the Woods would be saying too much if you haven’t seen the movie.
-I will thus keep this short – it revolves around a group of friends in a cabin in the woods.
-Now go watch possibly one of the best horror movies that got shelved by the studio, due to the fear that it would never have an audience.
+If you haven’t seen The Cabin in the Woods, discussing practically anything about it would be too much.
+As a result, I’ll keep this brief: it centres around a group of pals who are staying in a cabin in the woods.
+Now go watch one of the best horror films ever made, which was shelved by the studio for fear of failing to find an audience.

 H.P.
 Lovecraft’s: Necronomicon (1993)